contactandyc/another-c-library/7_allocator.md

 4. We defined an approach to find when objects are created (and not destroyed).
 The basic changes to stla_timer were outlined to make it support using the stla_allocator.

-5. When we are using the stla_allocator object outside of objects, the only change to the code is to replace the 5 basic allocation methods with stla_...
-If for some reason, you do not wish to allocate memory using the stla method, then make sure that you don't free it with the stla method.
+5. When we are using the stla_allocator object outside of objects, the only change to the code is to replace the 5 basic allocation methods with `stla_...` If, for some reason, you do not wish to allocate memory using the stla method, then make sure that you don't free it with the stla method.

 6. We can define _STLA_DEBUG_MEMORY_ as NULL and have memory leaks reported to the terminal when the program exits.